chiahuang/TodoList-Redis/README.md

 4.Upon creation, you should see your unbound service on the dashboard page

+##Deploying to Bluemix:

-5.Dowload and install the Cloud Foundry tools:
+1.Dowload and install the Cloud Foundry tools:

 ```
 cf login